vanquangduc/file-gathering/README.md

 # file-gathering
-Release version 1.0.0
+Release version 1.0.0.
 This tool will help you gather your files which have same extension.
-HOW TO USE:
+How to use:
 1. Download the GatherFile.exe.
 2. Copy and Paste it into the folder you want to gather.
 3. Double click to run.